-Figure 2: The left side of an SAAFPU has a grounding plug, a 4-pin connector for connecting a ShapeArray, and a strap loop
+Figure 2: The left side of an SAAFPU has a grounding plug and a 4-pin connector for connecting a ShapeArray

 Step 3 - Connect the SAA to the SAAFPU

 Power to the ShapeArray is controlled via SAARecorder or SAADroid.
 The following steps should be taken when using the SAAFPU with a ShapeArray.
 Connect the ShapeArray to the SAAFPU with the 4-pin circular connector (Amphenol connector), as shown in Figure 3 below, or the 5-pin terminal block (Phoenix connector), as shown in Figure 4 below.

 Figure 3: An SAAFPU - (A) Amphenol connector interface diagram, (B) Phoenix connector interface, (C) Battery indicator, and (D) Auxiliary 12 V Battery connector

 Note: Only one ShapeArray can be connected to the SAAFPU at one time.
 Two or more ShapeArrays cannot be connected to the SAAFPU at one time!

 The wiring for a 5-pin terminal block (Phoenix connector) is shown in Figure 4 below.

 Figure 4: Wiring for a 5-pin terminal block (Phoenix connector)

 Step 4 - Connect the SAAFPU to the PC Directly

 Connect the serial to USB cable provided with the SAAFPU, Figure 5.A below, to the serial connector on the front facing plate of the SAAFPU, Figure 5.C below.
 Once this is done, plug the USB connector into a USB port on the PC.

 Note: The serial connection does not have any screws because it is meant to act as a quick release point in case the cable is snagged or the SAAFPU falls.